adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

 In addition to covering the content above, to receive full points for Portfolio 1, you _must_ demonstrate your code running in VS Code (1 point) and that you understand how to use Chat-GPT for feedback, documentation, or general help (1 point).

-This video **must be between 7 and 10 minutes** long.
-If your video is too long or too short, you will lose 2 points on the final score.

 ### Portfolio 2
 Your second portfolio covers chapter 6-10, but will also draw on concepts in chapters 1-5.
 Specifically, your portfolio must include:

-1. **function parameters:** what are parameters? what are arguments? who are parameters different from variables?
+1. **function parameters:** what are parameters? what are arguments? how are parameters different from variables?
 2. **return statement:** demonstrate that you can write functions with return statements by highlighting code that you have written that uses `return` when the exercise prompt did not tell you what value should be returned.
 3. **selection:** describe the use of `if`, `else`, and `elif` in your code.
 Point to examples that use `return` instead of conditional statements.
 Demonstrate the use of a _boolean function_.
 4. **`while` and `for`:** when should we choose to use `while` loops and when is a `for` loop more useful?
 5. **index notation:** demonstrate code that you used to solve a problem using string index notation and slices.
 6. **string methods:** what's a _method_? demonstrate code that solves a problem using the methods of the Python string class.
+7. **composition:** demonstrate _composition_ by using one function (you have written, with `return`) inside another function.

 ## Portfolio 3